They deal with fourth-grade math so you don’t have to

 Give Them a Gift from the Group

 Sometimes it's fun to get the whole class or a group of kids involved with a big teacher appreciation gift.
 But, the hassle of collecting money, making sure everyone is included on the gift tag, and getting the gift to the classroom can be overwhelming.
 Group Together allows you to collect money from others, have them sign a digital card, and then you choose from dozens of gift card options like Amazon, Target, The Container Store, Wayfair, and more.
 Your teacher will receive the card and gift all in one.
 Talk about efficiency!

 Buy Them Dinner at a Local Restaurant

 A gift card to a local restaurant shows your teacher you care and supports small businesses, too.
-Ask your teacher what she's craving these days, and email a gift card for sushi, burgers or samosas her way.
+Ask your teacher what their craving these days, and email a gift card for sushi, burgers, or samosas their way.
 It'll give your child's teacher a night off from cooking and show your appreciation.

 Have Your Child Say Why They Love Their Teacher